MMTURC/Neovim-Config/README.md

 UNDOTREE

-Update: I don't really use neovim anymore so things might not be updated or whatever and I am not using any new plugins.
+Update: I don't really use neovim anymore so things might not be updated or whatever and I am not using any of the newer plugins.

-I use zed now.